Executive Leadership

 Field Operations

-Shada serves as a school lead, providing expertise and guidance to schools on issues related to school operations, governance, general compliance and student achievement.
-She meets regularly with individual schools, attending board meetings, overseeing site visits and discussing each school’s unique areas of success and opportunity.
+Fred serves as a school lead, providing expertise and guidance to schools on issues related to school operations, governance, general compliance and student achievement.
+He meets regularly with individual schools, attending board meetings, overseeing site visits and discussing each school’s unique areas of success and opportunity.

 Jennifer serves as a school lead, providing expertise and guidance to schools on issues related to school operations, governance, general compliance and student achievement.
 She meets regularly with individual schools, attending board meetings, overseeing site visits and discussing each school’s unique areas of success and opportunity.